If you are paying for your course via funding from a third party, please consider the scenarios below.

 Ivy Rose Hood Memorial Bursaries

 The Ivy Rose Hood Memorial Fund offers bursaries of £500 to applicants to an Undergraduate Certificate, Diploma or Advanced Diploma course who are over 22 years old and are studying at university level for the first time.
-The deadline for 2015 applications is midday on 24 July 2015.
-Applicants are requested to submit a personal statement on application which will be considered by a panel in late July.
+The deadline for 2015 applications was midday on 24 July 2015 and has now passed.

 James Stuart Bursaries

 The James Stuart Fund offers the following bursaries in 2015: